altundalyusuf/MERN-Stack-Kitchen-Order-Project/README.md

 # Kitchen-Order-Project-with-React

-In this project, I created a kitchen - order syste with MERN Stack, MDBBootstrap, Reactstrap and Bootstrap.
+In this project, I created a kitchen - order system with MERN Stack, MDBBootstrap, Reactstrap and Bootstrap.

 You can choose your meeting room and then give orders with select - options.
 Orders will be saved in mongoDB with room info, creation time & date and activeness info.